bitterjug/kashana/docs/elm-notes.rst

   Fixed by moving the logic to test if a field value has changed back inside the Field module, where we now only set `saving=True`	if the value changed.
-  This has several nice-feeling side-effects on the coupling as the parent no longer needs to know the details of Fiels's Msg type.
+  This has several nice-feeling side-effects on the coupling as the parent no longer needs to know the details of Field's Msg type.
 Or of the fields inside its model record.
 Win win!

 - [x] The top level wiring applies all changes to Results to all elements of